emicklei/proto-contrib/cmd/protocompose/README.md

   // height in pixels
   int32 height = 4;

-  // FileReference represents a store media object somepackage.v2.FileReference filereference = 5;
 }
 ```
 which contains copies of the fields as specified by each annotation.

-Field numbers are preserved which is required for compatibility.
-New field numbers follow the order as described.
+Field numbers follow the order as described.

-Adding new fields to embedded or inlined messages will cause new field with untaken field numbers.
+Supported fields: Normal and Map.